 Although version C seemed really attractive, the decision was made on answer D.

 – Hi, I’ve had enough!
-Are we going to go somewhere in Easter?
+Let’s travel to somewhere during Easter?

-By trusting the kindliness of our managers, we anticipated an 8-day vacation.
+By trusting the kindliness of our managers, we anticipated a 10-days vacation.
 After browsing a number of destinations and options, the Easter program was booked by that evening: 2 flight tickets to Portugal.
 The destination was the newness of the year by Wizzair: Faro.

 Browsing the ocean side photos of the southern part of the country we would have liked to visit all the towns, coves, caves.
 Then considering the weather forecast, we thought that the weather in early April was not the time to go swimming (we were wrong), not to mention that we wanted to see the rest of the country.
 So we decided to make the most out of our time: let’s see eat and drink up the country! 🙂